phiyodr/multilabel-oversampling/README.md

 	* If new std reduces, add sample to your dataset
 	* If not, draw another sample (to this up to `number_of_tries` times)
 * A new df is returned.
-* A result plot viszualize the target distribition before and after upsampling.
+* A result plot visualizes the target distribution before and after upsampling.
 Moreover the counts per index are shown.

 ## :arrow_right: Usage